 \section{Abstract}

-Understanding the interplay between recombination and resampling is a significant challenge in mathematical population genetics and of great practical relevance.
-Asymptotic results about the distribution of samples when recombination is strong compared to resampling are often based on the approximate solution of certain recursions, which is technically hard and offers little conceptual insight.
+Understanding the interplay between recombination and genetic drift is a significant challenge in mathematical population genetics and of great practical interest.
+Asymptotic results about the distribution of samples when recombination is strong compared to genetic drift are often based on the approximate solution of certain recursions, which is technically hard and offers little conceptual insight.
 This work generalises an elegant probabilistic argument, based on the coupling of ancestral processes but so far only available in the case of two sites, to the multilocus setting.
 This offers an alternative route to, and slightly generalises, a classical result of Bhaskar and Song.